TritonDataCenter/rfd/rfd/0080/README.md

 The Convergence service will remove all running service containers.

+## Task queue

+The Convergence service will maintain a queue of all active/pending tasks (starting a service, stopping a service, etc), and will expose this information via it's API.
+It will be possible to cancel these tasks.
+Mariposa will need to properly clean up after a cancelled task.

+## Availability

+The Convergence service will need to be horizontally scalable and fault tolerant.
+Thought needs to be invested into the best approach to presenting a distributed task queue as a single queue, and how to coordinate which convergence process is handling each task.

 ## Optics / Endpoints

 The Convergence service will expose it's status and other pertinent information via a restful API, traversable by service/project/customer ID.